This is the thirtieth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Panama City, Florida.

 Dupont Bridge Spans: Panama City to Tyndall AFB bridge built in 1927 and 1929, 3 spans sunk in 2008, each span is 180 feet (54 meters) long and 35 feet (10 meters) high

-Getting There – Bay County has the Northwest Florida Beaches International Airport served by Southwest, Delta, United and American Airlines.
+Bay County has the Northwest Florida Beaches International Airport served by Southwest, Delta, United, and American Airlines.

-Diving – There are at least a dozen shops operating in the Panama City area for instruction, guiding, charters and rentals.
+There are at least a dozen shops operating in the Panama City area that can provide instruction, guiding, charters, and rentals.

-Housing – There is a full range of hotels available in the various cities of the metropolitan area and on the beach starting at $50 per night.
-This website can introduce you to many dozens of them and arrange booking: Panama City Hotels Florida
+A full range of hotels is available in the various cities of the metropolitan area and on the beach starting at around $80 per night.
+This website can introduce you to many dozens of them and arrange a booking:

 Panama City Beach Activities (aside from scuba diving)